-Dirk Salomons is the director of the Humanitarian Policy Track at the School of International Public Affairs, Columbia University.
+Dirk Salomons is a special lecturer and senior staff associate at the School of International Public Affairs, Columbia University.
 In his research as well as in teaching, Salomons focuses on the interaction between policy and management in humanitarian operations.
 He has a particular interest in the transition from relief to recovery in countries coming out of conflict.

 Prior to joining the SIPA faculty in 2002, Salomons served since 1997 as managing partner of the Praxis Group, Ltd., an international management consulting firm based in the USA and Switzerland, where he continued, ultimately in an advisory role, until the end of 2012.
 Salomons is also a non-resident fellow at New York University’s Center on International Cooperation, working mainly on post-conflict stabilization issues.